 EZNEC v.
 3.0 and early revisions of EZNEC v.
 4.0 cannot be installed on 64 bit operating systems, except under the XP Mode available in some versions of Vista and later Windows systems.
 An updated, 64 bit compatible v.
-4.0 installer is available -- contact email@example.com if you need one.
+4.0 installer might still be available -- contact firstname.lastname@example.org if you need one.
 V. 3.0 can be installed and run only under the XP Mode -- see your Windows documentation for instructions.

 have become corrupted"

 If this message appears when the program is started, the reason is almost always an incomplete installation caused by anti-virus software.
 Please see the above section for more information.

 This message usually appears when you attempt to open certain windows.
 It's caused by a Windows "feature" called Data Execution Prevention (DEP) and affects EZNEC v.
 5.0.50 and earlier.
 It's necessary to either turn off DEP or make an exception for the main EZNEC executable file EZW.exe (or EZWpro.exe with Pro program types).
 Here's the procedure for Windows 7.
 It's similar but slightly different on other systems -- a web search of 'DEP vista' for example (without the quotes) will yield detailed instructions for other operating systems.